Friday, May 29, 2015

 Karambolage (a French-German television series) Youtube, 2020 (in French)

-(Notice the military parade)
+(Notice the military parade in the background.)

 It culminates in the siege of Paris: